Janie's bio / credentials

 I became licensed as a Marriage and Family Therapist in 2004.
 I began practicing psychotherapy in 1999, and I have worked in community mental health and private practice as a psychotherapist, group facilitator, teacher, and consultant.

-I deeply enjoy my chosen work.
-I received my master's degree in clinical psychology from the California Institute of Integral Studies (CIIS) in 2000.
-Afterwards, I completed the Advanced Post-Graduate Training Program at The Psychotherapy Institute (TPI) in Berkeley, while providing psychodynamic psychotherapy to adults and couples at TPI's community clinic.
-I am an active member in my professional community and attend groups, classes, and seminars to keep my practice of therapy up-to-date.
-Currently, I am a candidate in advanced training at the Psychoanalytic Institute of Northern California (PINC).
+I received my master's degree in integral psychology from the California Institute of Integral Studies (CIIS) in 2000.
+I completed the advanced post-graduate clinical training program at The Psychotherapy Institute (TPI) in 2003.
+Presently, I am a candidate in analytic training at the Psychoanalytic Institute of Northern California (PINC).

-My affiliations: The Psychotherapy Institute (TPI); Psychoanalytic Institute of Northern California (PINC); Northern California Society for Psychoanalytic Psychology (NCSPP); and the California Association for Marriage Family Therapists (CAMFT).
+Affiliations: The Psychotherapy Institute (TPI); Psychoanalytic Institute of Northern California (PINC); and the California Association for Marriage Family Therapists (CAMFT).